Our Truck Accident Lawyers Have Recovered Millions

 - Injuries: Truck accidents tend to cause significantly worse injuries than a car crash due to the dramatic size and weight differences between a big rig and a passenger vehicle.

-- Damages: The value of a truck accident claim tends to be much larger, too, because severe injuries cause more damages – like medical treatment costs, lost wages, and pain and suffering – when compared to injuries in other cases.
+- Damages: The value of a truck accident claim tends to be much larger, too, because severe injuries cause more damages – like medical expenses, lost wages, and pain and suffering – when compared to injuries in other cases.

-The Federal Motor Carrier Safety Administration (FMCSA) is a federal agency that regulates the country’s commercial trucking industry.
-Liability in a truck accident can be influenced by FMCSA rules.
-For example, if the truck that hit you broke the federal weight limit of 80,000 pounds, then the truck driver’s liability could greatly increase.
+The Federal Motor Carrier Safety Administration (FMCSA) is an agency that oversees federal regulations for the country’s commercial trucking industry.
+FMCSA rules can influence liability in a truck accident.
+For example, if the truck that hit you broke the federal weight limit of 80,000 pounds, the truck driver’s liability could significantly increase.

-The National Transportation Safety Board (NTSB) might be called upon to investigate your crash, depending on the type of commercial truck that hit you and where the accident happened.
+Depending on the type of commercial truck that hit you and where the accident happened, the National Transportation Safety Board (NTSB) might be called upon to investigate your crash.
 In some cases, the most useful evidence is only made available after a government agency becomes involved.
 Our attorneys can work with NTSB investigators to look for more evidence of the trucker’s negligence.